 Many of us might agree that the computer and Email are a blessing but also a curse by taking up a lot of our time.
 It is for this reason that we will only from time to time make you aware by Email of our website and how it is progressing.
-We welcome your interest and your help, but for lack of time we will not be able to answer many of your communications.
-Our answer may only consist of the two words “thank you” and include attached articles or information where in the website you can find the information you are looking for..
-We urge you to first take the time to find answers to your questions by visiting the various sections listed in the index as they become available.
+We welcome your interest and your help.
+We urge you to take the time to find answers to your questions by visiting the various sections listed in the index as they become available.

 If you are looking for a certain gun maker or gun dealer, it is best to go directly to German Gun Makers and Dealers or Austrian Gun Makers under About the Makers, look for his name in the beginning of the section and if his name is listed, scroll down to his thumbnail biography.
 If you wish to read more about that maker click on his last name in blue and underlined.
 This will take you directly to his archive page.
 If you do not find him in the listings, look for his name on the list of pages under the Archives.